monibf/2D-GC/README.md

 - Run `pip install --user 2D-GC/` (assuming that `2D-GC/` is the directory that contains setup.py).
 - to launch the project, run `python3 -m gc2d`

+**NOTE:** On mac OSX you need to install the latest pyqtgraph from github rather than from pip.
+There is a bug for retina displays that has been fixed in the later development versions but that is not yet included in the latest release.
+To install this from github run `pip install --user git+https://github.com/pyqtgraph/pyqtgraph` before running `pip install --user 2D-GC/`.

 ## Uninstallation